 The City of Bangor boasts the nation's oldest community orchestra, a children's museum, professional theatre company, a civic center and auditorium and several specialty shops and fine eateries.
-Bangor is the host of the American Folk Festival and the Waterfront Concert series.
+Bangor is the host of the Waterfront Concert series.
 The Bangor State Fair and the downtown Art Show are annual events that can't be missed.